 An Innovative Approach to Engaging Emerging Leaders in Your Organization

-Written by Tom Dott, Vice President - Commercial Banking
+Written by Tom Dott, Senior Vice President - Commercial Banking

 During a recent relationship review with a client, the conversation turned to what quickly appeared to be a fascinating opportunity.
 The client made a perceptive observation: the market is saturated with professional development and networking opportunities for C-Suite executives, but not much is available for our next-generation leaders.
 As our conversation continued, the true value of this type of event was revealed as an advantage to companies and organizations looking for ways to continue to invest in top talent and as a valuable retention tool.

 As more and more business leaders from the 77-million-strong Baby Boomer generation continue to retire, it’s a priority to identify and prepare our future executives.
 Leadership research published in the Harvard Business Review also bears this out: 77% of Americans born during the Generation Y (Millennial) cohort say that gaining a leadership position is important to them.
 Businesses that capitalize on this desire by cultivating and educating their high-performing young professionals will position themselves advantageously in coming years.

 Thanks to this great insight from a client, First Business Bank will launch its Emerging Leaders Breakfast sessions this spring and continue throughout the year.
 The concept is this: We are asking companies and organizations to recommend an individual who demonstrates strong talent within their organization to attend as many of the sessions as they would like.
 The 90-minute sessions provide professional development content, and, more importantly, a forum where participants can network with one another, bringing any topic to the table for group discussion and input.